1956 Atarfe–Albolote earthquake: Earthquake

 The earthquake began at 18:38 and spread panic especially in the area between Sierra Elvira and Granada, alarming almost the entire province.
 The following day's press cited the towns of Atarfe and Albolote as ruined, and Santa Fe, Maracena and some neighborhoods of the capital badly affected.
 They asked the government for help.
 The human losses totaled 7 direct deaths and 5 due to a landslide next to the Beiro in Granada due to the collapse of a cave, located next to the path of the Casería de Montijo.
 As a consequence of the earthquake and the effects of the rain, a large crack was made in the hillside.
-On April 20 at 14:00, some 5,000 m³ of earth fell.
+On 20 April at 14:00, some 5,000 m3 of earth fell.
 A married couple with 3 children lived in the cave, they all died.
 In this same place in 1945 another landslide caused 4 deaths.
 In addition, there is talk of about 40 injured, several hundred homes destroyed, many others uninhabitable, serious breakdowns and material damage amounting to 20 million pesetas at the time.
-One of the wounded died on April 25.
+One of the wounded died on 25 April.
 These damages were increased by the numerous aftershocks that followed for several weeks.
 The epicenter was located between Albolote and Atarfe, an area that lacks settlements and crops, so the damage was not increased.

 Within a radius of 10 km around, it reached grade VII, which covers the capital and some twenty towns in La Vega.
 It had a shallow focal depth of 6,3 km.

 The violent earthquake lasted about four seconds, causing cracks and detachment of plaster at the joints of the walls and windows, falling objects, stopped watches, etc. In Albolote the walls suffered more, cracks in church columns, rockfall in Sierra Elvira, rupture and fall of chimneys, cornices, movement of trees, general underground noise noticed in quite remote towns.
 Strange phenomena is described by the population as a current of air, fire and stones coming from the Cañada called Tajo Colorado that seemed to come out of the Raja Santa although a Group of Speleologists from Granada denied it in the press.
-The earthquake that occurred on June 4, 1955, affected Atarfe and caused material damage.
+The earthquake that occurred on 4 June 1955, affected Atarfe and caused material damage.
 Some people say that they saw a glow of a reddish-yellowish globe in the early hours of the morning.

-The most important aftershocks were recorded between April 19 and May 8.
+The most important aftershocks were recorded between 19 April and 8 May.
 In some days several more or less strong shocks occurred, registering 116 important aftershocks.